irahorecka/gardenofrecipes/public/recipes/md/cocoa-mix.md

 ## Instructions

-1. In a bowl, mix all ingredients until well combined.
+1. In a bowl, mix all ingredients until well combined
-2. Store in a container with a tight lid.
+2. Store in a container with a tight lid
-3. When ready to use, place 1/4 cup of mix in a regular cup.
+3. When ready to use, place 1/4 cup of mix in a regular cup
-4. Fill with hot water, stir, and drink.
+4. Fill with hot water, stir, and drink